Thunderbolts (comics): Hawkeye's Thunderbolts

+Hawkeye is eventually chosen to lead the Thunderbolts with America Chavez, Power Man, Persuasion, and a new character named Gutsen Glory, whose background is classified.
+Their first mission has them apprehending Abomination, Agony, Electro, Taskmaster, and Whiplash, who broke out of a prison transport and were holding hostages.
+Hawkeye takes on U.S. Agent, who claims that he is still working for the government.

 The Revolution's Thunderbolts

 Following the events of the Captain America: Cold War storyline, Bucky Barnes becomes the Outer Circle's New Revolution and inherits the shadowy organization's decades of valuable intel after dissolving it.
 With these resources at his disposal, the Revolution meets with Contessa Valentina Allegra de Fontaine (later revealed to be a Life Model Decoy of the original) to form a new Thunderbolts team to eliminate the Red Skull and his enterprises.
 The two recruit the Destroyer and Red Guardian to raid the Red Skull's base in Argentina, where they succeed in killing his host body and propagandist mouthpiece Aleksander Lukin.
 When the Red Skull's fortune is acquired by Wilson Fisk, Revolution, and new recruits Black Widow and White Widow infiltrate a party hosted by the Hellfire Club and leave the Skull's Nazi gold trapped in an inaccessible pocket dimension.
-Afterwards, Fontaine discovers that in response to the Red Skull's setbacks, Nazi spies in the U.S. Government plan to destroy the Red Skull's remaining secret base in Latveria to cover to his escape; the preemptive strike could potentially start a World War while giving the Red Skull a chance to come back stronger than ever.
-Revolution recruits Shang-Chi to intercept U.S. Agent and American Kaiju in Hong Kong, both of whom were tricked by the Red Skull's agents in the United States Army into destroying his Latverian hideout.
-Red Skull remotely forces American Kaiju to go on a rampage in the city, but he is subdued by Revolution with assistance from U.S. Agent, who joins the Thunderbolts to enact revenge on the Red Skull.
-After Doctor Doom dismisses Barnes' warning of the Red Skull's plans and denies him entry into Latveria, the Thunderbolts infiltrate the country and attack the Red Skull in his secret bunker.
-The Thunderbolts fight the Skull and his forces long enough for Doom to arrive and attack them with a powerful energy blast for trespassing into his territory.
-The Thunderbolts teleport at the last minute, resulting in Red Skull getting killed by the blast instead.
-Infuriated for being proven wrong and more so for being used by the Thunderbolts, Doom angrily contacts Barnes, but ultimately lets the team go after Barnes calls him a Thunderbolt.